flatiron/viewful/README.md

 ```
 ## Views can be loaded from disk

-### Assuming there a view on a hard-disk, [like this](https://github.com/flatiron/viewful/tree/master/examples/jade/view)
+### Assuming there a view on the hard-disk, [like this](https://github.com/flatiron/viewful/tree/master/examples/jade/view)

 - view
   - creature